-UIS finds that the “most significant obstacle in measuring ICT in education in sub-Saharan Africa is the lack of systematic data collections”, noting that a number of countries (e.g. Somalia, Benin, the DRC) reported that there was no systematic related data collection *at all* in their countries.
-UIS states that the existence of a data collection effort related to this topic (not surprisingly) often correlates with whether or not ICT use in education is considered a priority area of policy and investment interest in a country and that, generally speaking, “ICT use in education is at a particularly embryonic stage in the majority of countries in sub-Saharan Africa.”
+UIS finds that the “most significant obstacle in measuring ICT in education in sub-Saharan Africa is the lack of systematic data collections,” noting that some countries (e.g., Somalia, Benin, the DRC) reported that there was no systematic related data collection *at all* in their countries.
+UIS states that the existence of a data collection effort related to this topic (not surprisingly), often correlates with whether or not ICT use in education is considered a priority area of policy.
+And also investment interest in a country and that, generally speaking, “ICT use in education is at a particularly embryonic stage in the majority of countries in sub-Saharan Africa.”

 Edtech (Educational technology) is more than a decade old in Africa.
 It started in the late 90’s when most parts of Africa were getting their first internet connection.
-Where as institutions of higher learning championed this project through use of wikis, blogs and the like, elementary schools were employing offline study guides such as encarta encyclopedia, academic computer games.
+Whereas institutions of higher learning championed this project through the use of wikis, blogs and the like, elementary schools were employing offline study guides such as Encarta encyclopedia, academic computer games.

 There are Edtech companies in Africa as well, like;

-Ubongo Nisha Ligon and Cleng’a Ng’atigwa, two Tanzania-based Entrepreneurs founded Ubongo.
-It produces a colourful Edutainment TV show of 30 minutes called Ubongo Kids, designed to help children discover the joys of math through fun, local stories and songs.
+Ubongo Nisha Ligon and Cleng’a Ng’atigwa, two Tanzania-based Entrepreneurs, founded Ubongo.
+It produces a colorful Edutainment TV show of 30 minutes called Ubongo Kids, designed to help children discover the joys of math through fun, local stories, and songs.

 Brainshare This startup EdTech was founded by Charles Muhindo, based in Uganda.
 The web & mobile apps enable students to exchange notes, past papers, revision materials, coursework easily or ask questions remotely.